lightblue-platform/lightblue-core/associations.md

 means, any relation between A and B, and A and C form viable query plans.
 A relation containing fields from different relations sets form nonviable query plans, such as B<C or C<B.

+### Request query restrictions

+We don't want to evaluate queries and filter out unwanted items from a result set.
+That means, the requested entity must be retrieved using a query that will retrieve all relevant objects.

+### Algorithm

 The overview of the algorithm is: